qt37t247/Horseshoe-crab-ddRAD/README.md

 # Scripts used for the ddRADSeq data of three horseshoe crab species

-Manuscript title: The Quaternary fate of horseshoe crabs – a living fossil – appears tightly linked to sea level  dynamics in Sundaland.
+Manuscript title: The Quaternary fate of horseshoe crabs â€“ a living fossil â€“ appears tightly linked to sea level  dynamics in Sundaland.

 Additional information: